 8. Millan’s Suicide Attempt

 Though divorce, Millan had learned that he did not make as much money as he thought he did and did not own as much as he believed.
-Millan had shared in his documentary he owned more tour t-shirts than anything.
+Millan had shared in the documentary he owned more tour t-shirts than anything.
 His divorce had led him into a state of depression and had led to an attempt at suicide.

 Thankfully, his overdose on pills did not succeed to take his life as he was found and taken to the hospital quickly.
 Millan shared his attempted suicide story later through his documentaries and books.
-Today Millan is healthy and continues on spending time with his sons, Junior and Millan’s now fiance Jahida Dar.
+Today Millan is healthy and continues on spending time with his sons, Junior, and Millan’s now fiance, Jahida Dar.

 9. Millan’s Cesar 911, Touring, and Books

 Millan not only has the Dog Psychology Centers and the Dog Whisperer to be proud of.
 Millan has written many books, like Cesar Millan’s Short Guide to a Happy Dog, Mastering Leadership DVD’s, Cesar Millan Viva Las Vegas Show, world tours, Cesar 911, Leader of the Pack, and various dog products designed and backed by Millan himself.